Gérard de Lally-Tollendal: Early life

-Fighting for His Father's Innocence
+Fighting for his father's innocence

 Trophime's introduction into the French political world was through his constant fight to prove his father's innocence.
 Lally-Tollendal first began this investigation when he was only 19 years old.
 He sought the help of Voltaire for his influence and strengths in writing.
 He first approached Voltaire in 1770 via a letter outlining every injustice and false accusation made against his father.
 Unfortunately, at the time, Trophime Gérard de Lally-Tollendal was considered Thomas Arthur's illegitimate son.
 This disqualified him from defending his father in a court of law.
 In 1772, Trophime achieved his legitimacy and the process of clearing his father's name officially began.

 It is important to note that the outcome of the Thomas Arthur case is unclear.
 Some sources record that Thomas Arthur's case was reopened and retried more than 3 times.
 Although the King and his Council ruled in favor of Thomas Arthur's innocence, courts across the different provinces of France declared him guilty time and time again.

-Other sources state that King Louis XVI single-handedly repealed the guilty verdict while similar sources state that along with King Louis XVI, the King's Council gathered over the case and had a majority vote in support of Thomas Arthur's innocence.
+Other sources state that King Louis XVI single-handedly repealed the guilty verdict while similar sources state that along with Louis XVI, the King's Council gathered over the case and had a majority vote in support of Thomas Arthur's innocence.

 What is certain is that Thomas Arthur's innocence was never officially recorded.